PsyberAttack/COVID-Data/UK/Zoe/README.md

-## Johns Hopkins University International COVID Data

-Includes data from Johns Hopkins University COVID-19 data, enriched with population data from the United Nations.
+## ZOE COVID-19 Symptom Study App Data

+Includes data from the COVID Symptom Study App, as reported on: https://covid.joinzoe.com/data

+Data is scraped once daily, and published here under fair use terms.
+If you find this data useful, you should consider supporting the Symptom Study App project.
+UK residents can install the app and share health updates.
+Non-UK residents could share news from the project and help raise awareness of the study.
+Fair is fair.

 ### Syntax

+1. **Cases** is the calculated cases from reversing the cases per million calculation, based on the population.

-1. **Rate** is a per capita calculation of Cases and Deaths per 100K population.
+2. **Active_Case_Rate** is a per capita calculation of Cases and Deaths per 100K population.

-2. **Infected(%)** is the percentage of the population reported with a positive test.
+3. **Participant(%)** is the percentage of the population participating in the study.**Participant(%)** is the percentage of the population participating in the study.

-3. **CFR(%)** is the percentage of cases reported that have led to reported deaths.